 Essential oils can be used to safely deter any pesky insects looking to hang out in your home.
-If you’re interested in using chemical-free bug control alternatives in your home this winter, give these simple solutions a try.
+If you’re interested in using chemical-free bug control alternatives in your home, give these simple solutions a try.

 1. Cedarwood Essential Oil

 If you struggle with any of these around your home, reach for some cedarwood scents.
 You can diffuse this oil near doors and windows for airborne pests, and apply it topically to deter bugs like ticks and fleas.

 2. Cinnamon Essential Oil

 Fill a spray bottle with cinnamon essential oil that's been slightly diluted with olive oil.
 Soak a cotton ball in this solution and place it near the creepy, crawly points of entry.

 3. Citronella Essential Oil

-Citronella is used to ward of mosquitoes as well as fleas, ticks, moths, and ants.
+Citronella is used to ward off mosquitoes as well as fleas, ticks, moths, and ants.
 You can diffuse citronella oil in an area where mosquitoes and other bugs are swarming, or you can apply it topically to keep the suckers from swooping in for a bite.

 4. Peppermint Essential Oil

 Take pure peppermint oil and dilute it in olive oil or fractionated coconut oil.
 Use the dilution guidelines that come with the oil.
 If the company doesn't suggest diluting the oil, you’re likely using an adulterated oil from a company that packs in chemical additives and fillers.

 Once diluted, take the solution and spray it around all doors and windows—any bug points of entry.
-Repeat this process once or twice a week in particularly bug-heavy months, and once a month in smaller seasons.
+Repeat this process once or twice a week in particularly bug-heavy months, and once a month in cooler seasons.

 5. Sweet Orange